Acerlorion/BSQ/README.md

 # BSQ

-'BSQ' is a project about finding the biggest square of '.' characters in a ap of 'o' and '.' characters.
+'BSQ' is a project about finding the biggest square of '.' characters in a map of 'o' and '.' characters.

 ## Building